Canadian Floor Crossers

 Floor crossing is one of Canada's most dramatic political traditions.
 When an MP walks across the House of Commons to join a different party, it represents both political calculation and personal conviction, often triggering controversy about democratic representation and voter trust.

-Since Confederation, 131 MPs have crossed the floor, with varying degrees of success.
+Since Confederation, 132 MPs have crossed the floor, with varying degrees of success.
 Some, like David Emerson (Liberal to Conservative, 2006), sparked national outrage.
 Others, like Scott Brison (Progressive Conservative to Liberal, 2003), built successful long-term careers in their new party.
-And in the span of just four months in late 2025 and early 2026, four opposition MPs joined the Liberals - including Lori Idlout on March 11, 2026 - putting Prime Minister Mark Carney within striking distance of a majority government.
+And in the span of just five months - November 2025 through April 2026 - five opposition MPs have joined the Liberals, putting Prime Minister Mark Carney one seat away from a majority government, with three byelections on April 13 that could push him over the line.

 I didn't leave the Conservative Party, the Conservative Party left me.